 In-school Deferment (Six Credits or More)

 If you are attending an eligible school on at least a half-time status you may qualify for in-School deferment*.
-To notify Direct Loans of your enrollment information:
+This is usually reported automaticlly by the Registar's Office.

 *A student is eligible for loan deferment if they are seeking a degree and are registered in 6 credits as an undergraduate or 5 credits as a graduate student.
 Terms of Repeat Coursework apply.

 Call your individual loan servicer.
 To determine your servicer, log into "Financial Aid Review" on

 You will need your PIN number and can request a duplicate at www.pin.ed.gov

 This certificate can be obtained for health insurer or other companies that request proof of enrollment through your BengalWeb account.
 If you have further questions contact Registration and Records at (208) 282-2661.